-22.2.1 To be knowledgeable of and comply with this Anti-Doping Policy.
-22.2.2 To cooperate with the Athlete Testing program.
-22.2.3 To use his or her influence on Athlete values and behaviour to foster antidoping attitudes.
-22.2.4 To disclose to the international federation and to ASADA any decision by a non- Signatory finding that he or she committed an anti-doping rule violation within the previous ten years.
+- 22.2.1 To be knowledgeable of and comply with this Anti-Doping Policy. - 22.2.2 To cooperate with the Athlete Testing program. - 22.2.3 To use his or her influence on Athlete values and behaviour to foster antidoping attitudes. - 22.2.4 To disclose to the international federation and to SIA any decision by a non-Signatory finding that he or she committed an anti-doping rule violation within the previous ten years. - 22.2.5 To cooperate with Anti-Doping Organisations investigating anti-doping rule violations.